-As touched on briefly in the introduction, the existing approaches have tried achieving the trade-off between exploration and exploitation using different methodologies.
-Here we have listed a few that we will compare our methodology with.
+As touched on briefly in the introduction, the existing approaches have tried achieving the trade-off between exploration and exploitation using different methodologies \cite{kee2018,lourencco2022new,kuleshov2014algorithms,Elreedy}.
+Here we have listed a few that we will compare BHEEM with.

-$\bullet\quad \textbf{Static trade-off: }$ Many of the previous studies have held on to static trade-offs between exploration and exploitation.
+$\bullet\quad \textbf{Static trade-off: }$ Many of the previous studies have held on to static trade-offs between exploration and exploitation \cite{kee2018}.
 Prior information can be used to decide on the trade-off (e.g., equal importance to both or more importance to one based on the nature of the function).
 Existing approaches have conducted trial and error with different trade-off values between exploration and exploitation between appropriate exploration and exploitation acquisition functions to conduct the simulated experiments, and then select the one that promises overall better accuracy \cite{lourencco2022new}.
 By fixing the exploration-exploitation trade-off throughout the whole learning process, this method reduces the computation complexity to a great extent.
 Nevertheless, the same trade-off cannot be expected to demonstrate similar performance for every function (as can be seen in the experimental results).